johnewart/gearman-java/README.md

 Contributors
 ------------

-Some small portions of this leverage code from the java-gearman-service project, as this started because I wanted to add persistence to that service but decided to write it from (mostly) scratch.
+Some tiny portions of this project leverage code from the java-gearman-service project.